runeape-sats/x402-sol-member/README.md

 ## Features

 - **Host your own x402 facilitator** using _serverless_ Firebase Functions (pay-for-use plan).
 Your facilitator does not even need to hold any pkeys.
-- **Membership Detection**: Checks SPL token balance for membership status and skip payment broadcasting (i.e., free API access for members).
+- **Membership Detection**: Checks SPL token balance for membership status and skip payment broadcasting (i.e., free API access for SPL token holders).
+Using SPL memecoins for x402 payments may not be cost-efficient for new users.
 - **Step-by-step React client DEMO**: Simple UI for connecting Phantom wallet and making payments.
 - **Minimal Dependencies**: Lightweight implementation focused on core functionality.
 No viem, no typescripts.